kmanc/remote_code_oxidation/process_hollowing/README.md

 ## How it works

-RCO's Windows process hollowing creates a suspended process and writes the [shellcode](https://en.wikipedia.org/wiki/Shellcode) over the entry point of the process's main thread.
+Windows process hollowing works by createing a suspended process and writing the [shellcode](https://en.wikipedia.org/wiki/Shellcode) over the entry point of the process's main thread.
 It then resumes the suspended process, which in turn executes the shellcode.

+Linux process hollowing functions a little differently.
+The executable first creates a child process that is a clone of itself.
+Then it overwrites the child process's [instruction pointer](https://datacadamia.com/computer/instruction/instruction_pointer) with shellcode.
+Because this process was not running before, it is unlikely this will cause any issues on the victim machine.

 ## Using it